Scale Google Ads only where ROAS survives margin, feed, and tracking reality

 Performance-based PPC pricing after baseline validation

 Fee is tied to the ROAS band we agree on after baseline validation.
 Lower performance keeps the fee low.
-Better performance unlocks upside only when the rules are clear.
+Better performance creates upside only when the rules are clear.

 Used when the account has not cleared the agreed baseline or when signal quality is not strong enough to call the result a win.